 - Nosocomial PUO in hospital patients with fever of 38.3°C on several occasions, caused by a process not present or incubating on admission, where initial cultures are negative and diagnosis unknown after three days of investigation.

-- Neutropenic PUO includes patients with fever as above with <1 x 109 neutrophils, with initial negative cultures and diagnosis uncertain after three days.
+- Neutropenic PUO, which includes patients with fever as above with <1 x 109 neutrophils, with initial negative cultures and diagnosis uncertain after three days.

-- HIV-associated PUO includes HIV-positive patients with fever as above for four weeks as outpatients or three days as inpatients, with an uncertain diagnosis after three days of investigation, where at least two days have been allowed for cultures to incubate.
+- HIV-associated PUO, which includes HIV-positive patients with fever as above for four weeks as outpatients or three days as inpatients, with an uncertain diagnosis after three days of investigation, where at least two days have been allowed for cultures to incubate.

 - There may be no localising symptoms.

-- Previous abdominal or pelvic surgery, trauma or history of diverticulosis or peritonitis increase the likelihood of an occult intra-abdominal abscess.
+- Previous abdominal or pelvic surgery, trauma or history of diverticulosis or peritonitis increases the likelihood of an occult intra-abdominal abscess.

 - They are most commonly in the subphrenic space, liver, right lower quadrant, retroperitoneal space or the pelvis in women.

-- When dissemination has occurred - eg, in patients who are immunocompromised - the initial presentation is more likely to consist of constitutional symptoms than localising signs.
+- Tuberculosis - when dissemination has occurred (eg, in patients who are immunocompromised) the initial presentation is more likely to consist of constitutional symptoms than localising signs.
 CXR may be normal.

-- Urinary tract infections (UTIs) are rare causes.
+- Urinary tract infections (UTIs) - these are rare causes.
 Perinephric abscesses occasionally fail to communicate with the urinary system, resulting in a normal urinalysis.

-- Endocarditis is a rare cause of PUO:
+- Endocarditis (this is a rare cause of PUO):